jussihi/PUBG-map-hack/README.md

 This makes it possible to cheat with squads; only one member of the squad must run the cheat program and kernel driver, but everyone can open the map with their own device/browser of choise.

+*If you don't want to (or can't) use the firebase, there is also an [alternative version of the map without firebase interface](https://github.com/nakating/PUBG-maphack-map) made by nakating.*

 # BUILD INSTRUCTIONS

  - Build kernel driver with Visual Studio 2015.
 This installation should have WDK included.